CambridgeEngineering/PartIA-Computing-Lent-doc/getting-started.rst

       git config --global core.editor "code --wait"

 You will need to configure Git on each computer that you use.
+If you use VS Code, it can use the git that is already installed on your computer, if there is one, or you can get VS Code to install git for you.

 Testing your Python installation